The Dashboard 2.0 feature (currently in BETA) is available from all published reading lists in Talis Aspire Reading Lists.

 Dashboard helps your academics to make informed decisions around their reading list content by displaying the following information:

-- the quality of the metadata and provides suggestions for improvement.
+- the quality of the metadata as well as providing suggestions for improvement

-Update November 2018: Please note for New List View the reading list Dashboard is referred to as 'Analytics', and is available from the 'View' menu within the reading list.
+Update November 2018: The reading list Dashboard is now referred to as 'Analytics' for end users, and is available from the 'View' menu within the reading list.

 How to access the Analytics/Dashboard

-On lists where you are a List Owner or List Publisher, a Dashboard button will be available.
-In the New List View 'Analytics' is available from the View menu, and is not visible until the list is published.
+On lists where you are a List Owner or List Publisher, an 'Analytics' button will be available from the View menu.
+Note that usage data will not be collected until the list is published for the first time.

 What usage statistics are displayed in Analytics/Dashboard?